Zollerboy1/SFSymbols/README.md

 # SFSymbols

-This is a little Swift Package, which abstracts the names of the San Francisco Font Symbols, which can be used in `SwiftUI`, `UIKit` and `AppKit` starting from iOS 13.0, macOS 11.0, watchOS 6 and tvOS 13, into an enum.
+This is a little Swift Package, which abstracts the names of the San Francisco Font Symbols, which can be used in `SwiftUI`, `UIKit` and `AppKit` starting from iOS 13.0, macOS 11.0, watchOS 6.0, and tvOS 13.0, into an enum.

-It also has enum cases for all symbols that got added in version 2 of SF Symbols.
-These cases are available starting from iOS 14.0, macOS 11.0, watchOS 7 and tvOS 14.
+It also has enum cases for all symbols that got added in version 2 of SF Symbols, as well as for the version 3 symbols.
+These cases are available starting from iOS 14.0, macOS 11.0, watchOS 7.0, and tvOS 14.0, or from iOS 15.0, macOS 12.0, watchOS 8.0, and tvOS 15.0 respectively.

 ## Installation
 ### Xcode-Project